pantheon-systems/documentation/source/content/guides/accessibility/02-get-started.md

 The generally accepted target for accessibility is the latest version of [Web Content Accessibility Guidelines (WCAG) Level AA](https://www.w3.org/WAI/standards-guidelines/wcag/).
 This may already be the standard specified in your organizational policy, or it may be the legal requirement for your website.

-## Building Compliant Sites
+## Build Compliant Sites

 The start of a new site build is the easiest time to build a sustainably accessible site.
 To do so:

 - Include accessibility in your site's brief and mission.
 - Include accessibility tools and training in the project budget.
-- Ensure everyone on the team is trained in basic usability principles, and that your UX/Design team has substantial expertise in the area.
+- Ensure everyone on the team is trained in basic usability principles, and that your UX Design team has substantial expertise in the area.
 - Develop a color and architecture strategy up front - this can minimize accessibility issues down the line.
 - Perform user testing early in the design process.
 - Review and identify accessibility issues before launching your site.

-## Making an Existing Site Compliant
+## Make an Existing Site Compliant

 To optimize an existing site for accessibility: